Tuition Remission Opportunities

 - Dependent is encouraged to complete FAFSA each year

-- The Tuition Remission benefit is available for up to 150% of the hours required for degree.
+- Benefit is available for up to 150% of the hours required for an undergraduate degree.

 - Students must earn at least 75% of hours attempted at MC, as consistent with the financial assistance satisfactory academic progress policies.